Abdullah-Mehdi/Movie-App/README.md

 ## File Structure

 ```
 ├── index.html          # Main HTML file
 ├── style.css           # CSS styles and responsive design
 ├── script.js           # JavaScript functionality
+├── config.example.js   # Example configuration file
+├── config.js           # Your API configuration (not committed to Git)
+├── .gitignore          # Git ignore file
 ├── prompts.md          # Development prompts and requirements
 └── README.md           # This file
 ```

-To get started, create a new Codespace from this repo.
+## Security Notice

+- ✅ `config.js` contains your API key and is **not committed** to GitHub
+- ✅ `config.example.js` shows the structure without exposing keys
+- ✅ `.gitignore` ensures sensitive files stay local

+You can Codespace my repo if you would like :)